microbrewerGM/paik/README.md

 ## Running the UI

 1. Run the following command `python3 run_localGPT_API.py`.
-The API should being to run.
+The API should begin to run.

-2. Wait until everything has loaded in.
+2. Wait until everything has loaded in - this part can/will take a lot of time depending on the document sizes and processing power (several minutes or more).
 You should see something like `INFO:werkzeug:Press CTRL+C to quit`.

 3. Open up a second terminal and activate the same python environment.